Sanzhr/Gesture-Controlled-UGV-02/README.md

 - Python
 - MediaPipe
 - OpenCV
+- Linux

 ## Hardware
-- UGV-02 mobile robot
+- UGV-02 mobile robot platform
 - Laptop webcam
 - Linux-based control environment
-- Wired connection to robot
+- Wired connection between laptop and robot

 ## Control Logic
-The Python script detects the hand through the webcam and estimates its position relative to the camera:
+The Python script detects the hand through the webcam and estimates its position relative to the camera.

+Control behavior:
-- hand far from camera -> move forward
+- Hand far from the camera -> move forward
-- hand close to camera -> move backward
+- Hand close to the camera -> move backward
-- hand shifted left/right -> turn left or right
+- Hand shifted left or right -> turn left or right
-- no hand detected -> stop
+- No hand detected -> stop

 ## Project Goal
 The goal of this project was to explore human-robot interaction and gesture-based control of a mobile robot using computer vision in a ROS2 environment.

 ## Notes
 The main implemented part in this repository is the Python-based gesture recognition and control logic.
+The robot platform itself was launched and operated through ROS2 tools in Linux.

-## Video demonstration
+## Video Demonstration
+A demonstration of the robot response to hand gestures is available here:
 https://github.com/user-attachments/assets/40b3c5e1-a53e-4245-87dd-fa5b8c8275ad